anthonybaulo/ml-proposals/proposals.md

 ## Approach

+I will begin with a vanilla Logistic Regression model, and escalate in feature and model complexity as dictated by the results of each iteration.

+Some Linear Regression may be used to infer the relationships between the features and response, and thus assist in feature engineering.

 ## How will people interact with the work?
 The narrative format with markdown and/or slides is well suited to describe the insights and outcomes.